-After several years of intensive training on the domra, a traditional Russian folk instrument, Alyona began piano studies at the age of 10.
-A year later she was accepted into the Music College in Voronezh, a special music school for young gifted musicians, where she studied with Irina Ovchinnikova and Anatoly Pogorelov.
+After several years of intensive training on the Russian dombra, a traditional folk instrument, Alyona began piano studies at the age of 10.
+She progressed unusually quickly, and was accepted a year later into the Special Music School for Gifted Students in Voronezh, where she studied with Irina Ovchinnikova and Anatoly Pogorelov.

 Ms. Aksyonova performs in the Documentary Manuel De Falla: A Musical and Spiritual Journey, released under the SMH Music LLC label.
 She has performed in Weill Recital Hall at Carnegie Hall, Alice Tully Hall, Merkin Hall, Steinway Hall, The Russian, French and Polish Consulates in New York, The Jewish Historical Society in the West Village, The Harvard Club, the New York Ethical Culture Society, the Nassau County Museum of Art, at the Young Musicians' Forum in Schenectady, Madison Avenue Presbyterian Church's Music on Madison Series, Cathedral Artists Series in Columbia, SC; and Downtown Music At Grace in White Plains, NY; and the prestigious David G Whitcomb Foundation Summer Recital Series in Germantown, NY.

-Ms. Aksyonova has performed in master classes presented by Richard Goode, Eteri Andjaparidze, Alexander Slobodyanik, Robert Hamilton, Philip Kawin, Alexander Korsantia, Frank Glazier, Paul Komen, Vladimir Tropp.
+Ms. Aksyonova is a recent graduate of Mannes College, where as a full merit scholarship recipient she received her Bachelor's and Master's degrees under the tutelage of Pavlina Dokovksa and Vladimir Feltsman.
+She has performed in master classes presented by Richard Goode, Eteri Andjaparidze, Alexander Slobodyanik, Robert Hamilton, Philip Kawin, Alexander Korsantia, Frank Glazier, Paul Komen, Vladimir Tropp.

-Alyona enjoys spending time with her husband and pets and going on spontaneous adventures.
-Her passions include traveling, eating, the ocean, and salsa dancing.
+Alyona enjoys spending time with her husband James and 2-year-old daughter Sofia, and going on spontaneous adventures.
+Her passions include animals, traveling, teaching students of all ages, eating (with an emphasis on gelato), the ocean, and salsa dancing (“on two,” of course).